-After carrying out the above, if the time limit has been reached between games, and a winner still hasn't been determined, follow the procedure below.
+Additionally, if the time limit has been reached between games, and a match winner still hasn't been determined, follow the procedure below.

-- (1) The player with the most wins is declared the winner of the match. - (2) If both players have the same number of wins, the current active player's player turn is considered turn zero.
-After the current active player finishes this turn, the game continues for 3 more turns, with the second player's turn being turn 1, the first player's next turn being turn 2, and the second player's turn after that being turn 3.
-If neither player has won at the end of those 3 turns, the player with the most life wins.
-If both players have the same amount of life, continue the game until either player's life increases or decreases.
-The player with the most life at that moment wins the game.
-Though these extra turns don't have a time limit, judges can issue penalties if they determine that a player is intentionally playing slowly or impeding the smooth operation of the tournament, so players are advised to play quickly.
+- (1) The player with the most wins is declared the winner of the match. - (2) The current active player plays out their turn in a normal fashion.
+This is considered turn zero.
+After the player is finished, the game continues for a total of 5 more turns, with the second player's turn being turn 1, the turn after that being turn 2, the turn after that being turn 3, and so on. - (3) If neither player has won at the end of extra turns, the player with the most life wins. - (4) If both players have the same amount of life, the player with more cards in their deck wins. - (5) If both players have the same number of cards in their deck, the player with more cards in their Battle Area wins. - (6) If both players have the same number of cards in their Battle Area, the player with more cards in their hand wins. - (7) If both players have the same number of cards in their hands, the winner is determined randomly.

-III: Deck List Submissions and Deck Checks
+■: Decklist Submissions and Deck Checks

-■Submitting Deck Lists
+■Submitting Decklists

-The organizer or head judge may ask players to provide a deck list for decks they will use in events.
-In events where the provision of a deck list is required, players must write down the contents of their deck (a "deck list") during event registration, and submit it to the event organizer.
-Additionally, players may not use decks with cards that differ from those included in their deck list.
+The organizer or head judge may ask players to provide a decklist for decks they will use in events.
+For the Regionals Main Invitational events, submitting decklists is mandatory.
+Players must write down the contents of their deck (a "decklist") during event registration, and submit it to the event organizer.

+Additionally, players may not use decks with cards that differ from those included in their decklist.